warleysr/ankipa/README.md

 With that informations you need to open your Anki and go to **Tools** and then **AnkiPA Settings**.
 A window will appear and there you place your key and select the region and also choose the language that you will be evaluating your pronunciation.

 <img src="https://i.imgur.com/DAE57WI.png" width="250px">

+## Settings
+In the settings besides the API configs you will find some other options:
+- **Field index:** it represents which card field will be used as text source for the pronunciation assessment.
+If you have a card with `Front` an `Back`, `0` represents the front and `1` the back.
+If you have more than 2 fields in your flashcard you can increase this following the same logic.
+- **Timeout:** how many seconds a pronunciation assessment can last
+- **Phoneme system:** only for en-US/GB, it defines how the syllables will be shown
+- **Shortcut:** your preferred shortcut to start recording your voice
+- **Enable sound effect:** sounds based on pronunciation score

 ## Testing key
 If you're just taking a look and don't want to have the work of creating your own key, try using this: